rafalopilowski1/pjatk_council_newsletter/README.md

 # pjatk_council_newsletter

-Discord bot written in Rust for sending a PJATK's council latest post to the server
+Bot written in Rust for sending a PJATK's council latest posts to Discord server